Homeward Bound by Mark

 Picture of First Nanny when it was a lobster boat.

 We were invited over to their boat for dinner one evening and Renate made a delicious fish soup and an equally fantastic potato salad another night.
-Their lifestyle may be simplified but like the extra equipment on their boat Renate was preparing gourmet meals with a minimum of ingredients and spices.
-Her recipe for fish soup follows.

 Sea Camp